 While pyrolysis is a well-known technology, long mastered industrially, there are many areas of potential improvement to optimise biochar production along NetZero's model.

-We have launched an ambitious R&D programme to optimise the underlying technologies, to simplify installation and operations, and to ensure we meet the highest standards of reliability, quality, and security.
+We have launched an ambitious R&D programme to optimise the underlying technologies, to simplify installation and operations, and to ensure we meet the highest standards of safety, quality, and reliability.

-We are also partnering with research institutes to further study biochar in a wide range of agronomic conditions.
+We also partner with research institutes to further study biochar's agronomic effects in a wide range of scenarios.